Grapevine Canopy Management

 In addition to the techniques described above, leaf pulling is often used to maximize wine quality.
 Red varieties, especially, can benefit from fruit exposure to sunlight to improve fruit chemistry.
 Varieties that are prone to fruit rots (most vinifera varieties fit in this category) benefit from increased air flow around the clusters, which improves drying time after rainfall and also improves fungicide penetration into the canopy and onto the fruit where it is needed.

 How much leaf pulling is needed, and when and where, depends on variety and climatic conditions.
 Red vinifera growers in hot, sunny climates often pull leaves only on the “shade” side of the canopy (east side of north-south oriented rows, or north side of east-west oriented rows); growers in cooler, cloudier locations may pull leaves on both sides.
 Some white varieties can be especially prone to sunburn, so growers often pull leaves only on the “shade” side of the vines, at least initially, but may do some additional leaf removal on the “sun” side later in the season when days are shorter and sunlight intensity is less.
 Leaves should only be removed to the extent that their removal aids in fruit exposure, without compromising vine leaf area needed for fruit ripening and bud development for the following year, so should be restricted to the fruiting zone.
 Generally speaking, leaf removal should be performed soon after fruit set in order to maximize the benefits of the practice.
-Photos 3 and 4 show ‘Pinot Gris’ on shoot thinned, shoot positioned VSP, before and after appropriate “shade side” leaf pulling at fruit set.
+The bottom left and right photos show ‘Pinot Gris’ on shoot thinned, shoot positioned VSP, before and after appropriate “shade side” leaf pulling at fruit set, respectively.
 All photos in this article were taken on June 21, 2012, about 2 weeks after grape bloom.